benmezger/blog/content/posts/adopting-git-conventional-commits.md

 This is interesting, as I now know which component was modified; however, I have a few questions regarding the first commit.
 It does mention it was a `feature`, but by reading the message, it does seem like a fix to me or a forgotten logic that just got added.
 It seems to me that `feat` and `before` words conflict.
-Let look at the following approach.

-This is interesting, as I now know which component was modified, however, I do have a few questions regarding the first commit.
-It does mention it was a `feature`, but by reading the message, it does seem like a fix to me or a forgotten logic that just got added.
-It seems to me that `feat` and `before` words conflict.
-Let look at the following approach.
+Lets look at the following approach:

 ```text
 c540107 * kernel/mem: Check if memory is reallocated before deleting